Zdice

 Zdice is a town in Beroun District in the Central Bohemian Region of the Czech Republic.
 It has about 4,100 inhabitants.
+The town is located at the confluence of the Litavka River and the stream Červený potok.

+Zdice was founded in the 11th century, but it became a town only in 1994.
+The most important monument is the Church of the Nativity of the Virgin Mary.

 Administrative division

 Zdice consists of three municipal parts (in brackets population according to the 2021 census):